atrull/terraform-overbuilt-getmyip/README.md

 This module polls a series of fairly well known but occasionally unreliable 'what is my ip' services.
 It then produces the most common response that is a valid ipv4 or ipv6 address (both outputs are separately provided).

+Especially useful if you have connection hashing - the distinct matches outputs will provide a list of your current public source addresses.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements